mothdotmonster/bloggy/README.md

-This is the source for the documentation for Bloggy.
+This is the source for Bloggy's documentation.

 If you just want to read the documentation, go [here.](https://bloggy.moth.monster)